ApopheniaPays/dextassistant/README.md

 Installation tips are included below.
 Yes, you're going to have to _read_.

+### UPDATE, 11 September 2020: There will be one more update focusing on additional functionality for
+DEXTools.io.
+After that, development will shift to adding functionality to other sites, and active development and bugfixes for DEXTools-based functionality will cease, with the project moving to a new name and repo.
+The current version of the script already includes update alerts (in the form of a link in the footer when an update is available) and this will give you one-click migration to the new script and repo after the next version is posted and it's ready to migrate.

 # DISCLAIMER

 ## TO BE READ IN A STERN, GRUFF VOICE: